simonprickett/tweeting-catflap/README.md

 ## Install the Operating System

-* Install a fresh copy of [Raspberry Pi OS Desktop 64 bit edition](https://www.raspberrypi.com/software/) on the Raspberry Pi 4.
+* Install a fresh copy of [Raspberry Pi OS Desktop 64 bit edition](https://www.raspberrypi.com/software/) on the Raspberry Pi 4 or 5.
 * Configure your wifi details or connect an ethernet cable to the Raspberry Pi.
 If you're using the official [Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/), you can configure your wifi details whilst installing the operating system.

 ## Configure the Operating System